jhpyle/docassemble/_docs/docker.md

 The image, which is about 2GB in size, is an [automated build] based on the "master" branch of the [docassemble repository].

+You can then connect to the container by pointing your web browser to the IP address or hostname of the machine that is running [Docker].
+You can log in using the default username ("admin@admin.com") and password ("password"), and make changes to the configuration from the menu.

-To make changes to the configuration, you can gain access to the running container by running:
+You should not need to connect to the running container in order to get it to work.
+However, you might want to gain access to the running container for some reason.
+To do so, you can run:

 {% highlight bash %}
 docker exec -t -i <containerid> /bin/bash
 {% endhighlight %}

 You can find out the ID of the running container by doing `docker ps`.

+Make sure to cleanly shut down the container by running:

+{% highlight bash %}
+docker stop <containerid>
+{% endhighlight %}

+The container runs a PostgreSQL server, and the data files of the server may become corrupted if PostgreSQL is not gracefully shut down.

 # Multi-server arrangement